leandre000/face_recognition_mediapipe_lbph/README.md

 ## 💡 Tips

-- Capture 20-30 images per person for best results
+- Capture 20–30 images **per person** for best results
 - Ensure good lighting when capturing faces
+- Vary face angles and distances slightly
-- Retrain the model after adding new people
+- After adding new people, retrain the model with `python train.py`
-- Press **Q** to quit any running script
+- Press **Q** to quit the recognition script